Boston Consulting Group: Gaza Humanitarian Foundation

-Involvement in Gaza redevelopment proposal
+Gaza redevelopment proposal

 In 2025, Boston Consulting Group (BCG) was reported to have contributed financial modelling to a controversial postwar redevelopment proposal for the Gaza Strip.
 The proposal, referred to as the Great Trust, was initiated by a group of Israeli businessmen and presented to the Trump administration.
 It envisioned transforming Gaza into a regional trading and industrial hub, with speculative projects such as a "Trump Riviera" and an "Elon Musk Smart Manufacturing Zone".

 As part of its involvement, BCG consultants modelled various redevelopment and resettlement scenarios, including a proposal to offer financial incentives for up to 500,000 Palestinians to voluntarily relocate from Gaza.
 A confidential spreadsheet created by the firm explored potential destination countries such as Somalia, the breakaway region of Somaliland, the United Arab Emirates, Egypt, and Jordan.
 These assumptions aligned with reports at the time that the U.S. and Israeli governments had informally approached East African countries about accepting Palestinian refugees.
 The relocation component was widely condemned; United Nations officials likened it to ethnic cleansing, and several European governments criticized the concept.
 Egypt and other Arab states also firmly rejected the idea, citing concerns over permanent resettlement and domestic instability.

-The episode led to parliamentary scrutiny in the UK, as well as a broader reassessment of BCG’s role in international aid and reconstruction efforts.
+The episode led to parliamentary scrutiny in the UK, as well as a broader reassessment of BCG's role in international aid and reconstruction efforts.
 The World Food Programme also reviewed its collaboration with the firm following revelations about its involvement in the Gaza proposal.